Bristol City Men's Futsal

 Whittaker started his futsal career while at the University of Bath Futsal Club, representing the club in both National League and BUCS competitions.

-Bristol City Futsal Club play all their home fixtures at SGS Arena (New Road, Stoke Gifford, Bristol, BS34 8LP).
+Bristol City Futsal Club play all their home fixtures at the Centre for Sport on UWE Bristol’s Frenchay Campus (Coldharbour Lane, Stoke Gifford, BS16 1QY).

 Players to watch